DaleOrders/AWS-Study-Notes/README.md

     - (with EC2) includes 1TB SSD
   - Compute optimized
     - 100TB storage, 7.68 GB NVME (fast PCI bus storage),52 vCPU, 208 GiB RAM
-  - Compute with GPU
+  - Compute optimized with GPU
-    - Same as compute, but with GPU
+    - Same as compute optimized, but with GPU

 #### 1.16.5.3.
 Snowmobile

-Portable data center within a shipping container on a truck.
+Portable data center within a shipping container on a single truck (literally).
+One location only, one site.
 This is a special order and is not available in high volume.
 Ideal for single location where 10 PB+ is required.
 Max is 100 PB per snowmobile.